sinansaricayir/movie-site-project/README.md

 # movie-site-project

-Hi, this project is an fully responsive movie site project made HTML, CSS and JavaScript.
+Hi, this project is a fully responsive movie site project made HTML, CSS and JavaScript.

 You can reach the live link of the project from the link below.